seancarmody/ngramr/README.md

 parameter has been removed.
 If this feature is essential for you, please use version v1.6.5.*

-Note: with the switch to using `RCurl` to access SSL pages, `ngramr` stopped working behind a proxy.
-Now it seems to work again - let me know if you have problems.

 <!-- badges: start -->
 [![CRAN
 status](https://www.r-pkg.org/badges/version/ngramr)](https://cran.r-project.org/package=ngramr)